Writing Reflection Statements

 kinds of materials contained in portfolios.)

-The CATA faculty will evaluate your portfolio largely
+The COMM faculty will evaluate your portfolio largely

 reflections are in persuading us that you have met our goals and that